Top 12 Nurse Clinician Skills to Put on Your Resume

 2. Wound Care

-Wound care involves the assessment, treatment, and management of acute or chronic wounds to promote healing, prevent infection, and maintain healthy tissue, with a focus on evidence-based practices and patient-centered approaches.
+Wound care combines assessment, treatment, and ongoing management of acute and chronic wounds to speed healing, prevent infection, and protect tissue.

 Why It's Important